jacobobryant/biff/README.md

 code + instructions in a gist).
 If you write something for the content library, open an issue and I'll add it.

-To hack on Biff, either run `bb dev` or `cd example; clj -M:dev dev`.
+To hack on Biff, either run `bb dev` or `cd starter; clj -M:dev dev`.

-(The example project's deps.edn declares a local dependency on the Biff library code.)
+(The starter project's deps.edn declares a local dependency on the Biff library code.)

 ## Sponsors